geet1575/CS768-Assignment/README.md

 ## Assignment: CS 768

 ### Notes:
-1. Evaluation files will be uploaded on 20th April.
-Work on your solutions until then.
-2. git clone this repository.
+1. git clone this repository.
 It contains the dataset `dataset_papers.tar.gz`
-3. Revisit this repository on 21st April for updates.
-4. Work in teams according to your projects.
+2. Work in teams according to your projects.

 ### Setup
 In this assignment, we will work on a real world application, a problem that is naturally modelled as a graph.